How to Fibreglass a Flat Roof

 Fitting fibreglass roof trims

-Fibreglass GRP roof trims from different suppliers tend to be exactly the same style, some vary in size a little and also in quality, I have taken average measurements of the trims and the sizes provided should hold you in good stead.
-All fibre glass trim lengths are 3 meters long unless stated otherwise.
+Fibreglass GRP roof trims from different suppliers tend to be exactly the same style, some vary in size a little and also in quality.
+I have taken some average measurements of the trims, and the sizes provided should hold you in good stead, all fibreglass trim lengths are 3 meters long unless stated otherwise.

-To see a full list of GRP fiberglass trims and plan fitting instruction diagrams click here - Fiberglass GRP trims ( opens in new window )
+To see a full list of GRP fibreglass trims and plan fitting instruction diagrams click here – Fibreglass GRP trims (opens in new window)

 Here are the most common flat roof trims and where you would use them…

 The Drip trim – Used at the lowest point of a flat roof to direct the flow of water from the surface of the roof itself and into the guttering.
-GRP Drip trims come in 3 sizes.
-The A170 ( 65mm drop ) the A200 ( 90mm drop ) and the A250 ( 140mm drop )
+GRP Drip trims come in 3 sizes, the A170, the A200 and the A250.

 The Raised edge trim – Used to stop the run off of water over the edges of a roof and to channel water towards a drip trip or outlet.
-GRP raised edge trims come in 3 sizes.
-The B230 ( 105mm trim height ) the B260 ( 125mm trim height ) and the B300 ( 170mm trim height )
+GRP raised edge trims come in 3 sizes, the B230, the B260 and the B300.

 The D260 wall fillet – Used to create a waterproof upstand from the roof to an abutting wall, and to provide a flexible cover for an expansion gap of 25mm between the decking and the abutting wall.
-Fixed to the OSB but not into the wall.
-Corners both internal and external are also available.
+Fixed to the OSB but not to the wall, corners both internal and external are also available.

-Simulated lead flashings – Used as a fast and cheap alternative to the traditional lead flashings normally where a flat roof abuts a wall, they come in two sizes.
-The C100 ( 100mm cover ) and the C150 ( 150mm cover ) Normally push fixed into place with P.U.
-Adhesive then sealed with a product like silicone, ’lead mate’ or ‘roofers mate’.
+Simulated lead flashings – Used as a fast and cheap alternative to the traditional lead flashings normally where a flat roof abuts a wall.
+They come in two sizes, the C100, and the C150.
+Normally pushed fixed into place with P.U. adhesive then waterproofed with a product like silicone, ‘lead mate’ or ‘roofers mate’.

 P.U.
 Adhesive or P.U.
-Sealant ( Poly Urethane ) for those who don’t know, It’s a Polyurethane based glue / sealant, the main properties are that it sticks to a lot of different materials very well.
-It has very good chemical resistance, can be over painted and stays flexible.
-It comes in a few different variety’s these days and a lot of trade outlets sell it, and of course fiberglass suppliers.
-Very useful for situations where you need to keep a little bit of extra movement for expansion and contraction. ( like simulated lead flashings amongst other places )
+Sealant (Poly Urethane) for those who don’t know, It’s a Polyurethane based glue / sealant, the main properties are that it sticks to a lot of different materials very well.
+It has very good chemical resistance, can be over painted and stays flexible, very useful for situations where you need to keep a little bit of extra movement for expansion and contraction. (like simulated lead flashings amongst other places)

 P.U.
-Sealant – Squeeze out a bead or small lines of P.U. underneath the fiberglass trim then apply firm pressure with a rubbing motion.
+Sealant – Squeeze out a bead or small lines of P.U. or Fix All underneath the fibreglass trim then apply firm pressure with a rubbing motion.
 You can also spot dab or apply small beads at 150mm or 300mm intervals.

 How to join a trim

-When joining a Fiberglass trim simply overlap them by 50 – 75mm and apply a bead of P.U.
+When joining a Fibreglass trim simply overlap them by 50 – 75mm and apply a bead of P.U.
 Adhesive to one of the two mating surfaces, with a little bit of effort one will pull over the top of the other one very nicely.
-If you are using good quality trims they will already be quite tough but on the occasion where it may take abuse from window cleaners etc. you may wish to overlap the trims by up to a meter or more.
+If you are using good quality trims they will already be quite tough but on the occasion where it may take abuse from window cleaners etc., you may wish to overlap the trims by up to a metre or more.
 This will double the strength of the trim and provide an impact resistant ladder access point.

 Picture also shows suggested overlap and P.U. line

-When overlapping a trim you can sand the front face of the trim on the exposed edge, this will help to make the joint almost invisible when topcoated.
+When overlapping a trim you can sand the front face of the trim on the exposed edge, this will help to make the joint almost invisible when top coated or bandaged if that’s important.

-Overlapping a fibreglass trim – Some people like to apply a fiberglass bandage over the face, but my preferred method is to bring the roofs fiberglass matting to the top of the trim, sand a feather edge onto the overlap.
+Overlapping a fibreglass trim – Some people like to apply a fibreglass bandage over the face of a join, but my preferred method is to bring the roofs fibreglass laminate onto the top of the trim, then sand and feather edge the overlap.
 Lastly apply the top coat colour to get a nice smooth appearance.

 Joining GRP trims at Corners